There is a wide range of data anonymization tools available.

 Open Source Anonymization Software

 For a one-time anonymization, for example of survey data, static anonymization is often sufficient.
 In the list below you can find some open source anonymization tools.
-We paid special attention to actuality, so that the latest release or update is not older than one year.
+We paid special attention to actuality, so that the software is still supported and updated.

 ARX Data Anonymization Tool